 Where are all the rejects at?
 If you still want to argue that an Encyclopedia can evolve itself, then what about all the unsuccessful attempts along the way?
 Where are all of them at right now?
 And, lastly, since it is siting in front of us in a neat and sterile environment then who did this sorting process?
 So that you now have an Encyclopedia in a sterile environment in front of us?
 Arguing that an encyclopedia can evolve doesn’t explain how it came to be sitting on my desk – so there would still need to be something more involved even if it was just someone doing a sorting process and then placing it into a neatly sorted area.

-For our encyclopedia: once a random ink blot got involved with one of the attempted copies then the copy would be no good.
+As to our encyclopedia itself: once a random ink blot got involved with one of the attempted copies then the copy would be no good.
 (And this is like all natural processes – natural processes don’t work like something being written on a piece of paper.
 Where you can just erase something out of existence to get a fresh do-over.)
 This is the basics of the sorting problem.
 It is a second problem in addition to the probability one.

-Another example (with somewhat lower odds): picture, for a moment, a group of twigs with a “MWC” configuration – shaped to make my initials.
+Another example: picture, for a moment, a group of twigs with a “MWC” configuration – shaped to make my initials.
 If it is the result of nature (only), then it would be out in nature.
 And whatever caused the stirrings that produced the “MWC” twig configurations would be surrounding it with a mass of chaos and randomness.
 Thus, if a “MWC” configuration was, instead, at the end of my driveway I would still know, and beyond all doubts, that at least that particular “MWC” was not the result of random chance.

 That is, if something is caused by random chance it will be encompassed by randomness and the results of random chance.
 If it is not encompassed by randomness, then it was not caused by randomness.
 And all the theoreticals about “Given enough time” become irrelevant.
 This is another aspect of the sorting problem.
 How does a random event get neatly sorted out to become a neat line event – even while (presumably) being caused only by randomness?